plurid/bluefig/packages/bluefig-server/bluefig-javascript/README.md

-`bluefig` is intended for the device configuration of the devices without input/output mechanisms.
+`bluefig` is intended for the configuration of devices without input/output mechanisms.

 A `bluefig-server` runs on the device and the user connects to it through the `bluefig-client`, running on a common user terminal.